-Because CFD trading is leveraged, you can obtain access to a large position without spending the entire cost upfront.
+Because CFD trading is leveraged, you can access a large position without spending the entire cost upfront.
 Assume you wanted to open a 500-share investment in Apple.
 In traditional trade, this would entail paying the whole cost of the shares upfront.
 On the other hand, a contract for the difference may require you to put up 5% of the cost.

 While leverage allows you to spread your cash more widely, keep in mind that your profit or loss will still be based on the total amount of your investment.
 In our example, that would be the difference between the value of 500 Apple shares from when you started the trade to when you finished it.
 As a result, gains and losses can be greatly exaggerated compared to your initial investment, and losses can even outweigh deposits.
 As a result, it’s critical to monitor your leverage ratio and ensure that you’re trading within your means.

 Because the money necessary to open and maintain a position – the margins – reflects only a portion of its overall size, leveraged trading is referred to as ‘trading on margin.’

 There are two different kinds of margins when dealing with CFDs.
 A deposit margin is required to establish a position.
 A maintenance margin may be necessary if your trade is on the verge of losing money that the deposit margin – and any additional cash in your account – can’t cover.
 If this happens, you may receive a margin call from your supplier requesting you top up your account’s money.
 If you don’t add enough money to the account, the position may be cancelled, and any losses may be realized.